 Mimi Lien, Scenic Designer

-Stacey Derosier and Jane Cox, Co-Lighting Designers
+Stacey Derosier and Jane Cox, Lighting Designers

 Josh Higgason, Live Camera Designer